ddddanil/cyan-msg-py/doc/RESOURSES.md

 This resourse enables a user to login into the messager.
 A `POST` request should make a new session on the server, return a one time token in a `ACK` response and put new credentials into this file.
 A client can later, using their one time token, access this file to get hold of the user token and other necessary login information.

+#### `/register`

+This resource enables new users to register.
+In order to do that, one shoult `POST` their information to this resource.
+If a registration was successful, server should `ACK`nowledge it by returning a path to the new `/user/` resource.

 Additional resourses
 --------------------